publishing.co.uk

 Does BBC local radio interview indie authors?

-Yes — regularly.
-Email the specific programme with a local angle and a clear interview hook.
-It's one of the most reliable PR wins for UK indie authors.
+Yes — many stations do, though appetite varies by station and region.
+Email the specific programme with a local angle and a clear interview hook; it's one of the more reachable PR routes for UK indie authors.

 Why focus on local rather than national media?